ViktorLaurens/Luma_100/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This project was done in relation to an internship at the Norwegian University of Science and Technology in Trondheim, Norway.
-The project is implementing optical communication between robots in order to achieve communication in a distributed system of robots without tether but with optical modems instead and achieve motion planning in this way to enable to robots to collaborate on tasks together.
+This project was conducted during an internship at the Norwegian University of Science and Technology in Trondheim, Norway.
+It focuses on implementing optical communication between robots.
+The objective is to facilitate communication in a distributed robot system without the need for tethers.
+Instead, optical modems are used.
+This setup aims to achieve motion planning that allows the robots to collaborate and jointly execute tasks.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>